Martha Clarke: Theatre, dance and opera career

+Mel Gussow wrote in The New York Times Magazine: "In Martha Clarke's work, theater and dance are inseparable, unified into a style of performance that lacks a name but not a dimension.
+Her pieces, marked by their precision and visual beauty, are performance art objects."

-From June 12 - July 2, 2022, Ms. Clarke's latest multidisciplinary theatre work God's Fool was presented at La MaMa in New York City.
+From June 12 to July 2, 2022, Clarke's latest multidisciplinary theatre work God's Fool was presented at La MaMa in New York City.
 A song cycle, God's Fool incorporates an a cappella score performed live, derived from music spanning a period of 800 years.

-In dance, she has choreographed for the Nederlands Dans Theater, the Joffrey Ballet, American Ballet Theatre, Rambert Dance Company, and The Martha Graham Company, among others.
+Clarke has choreographed for the Nederlands Dans Theater, the Joffrey Ballet, American Ballet Theatre, Rambert Dance Company, and The Martha Graham Company, among others.

-In opera, Clarke has directed Mozart's The Magic Flute for the Glimmerglass Opera and the Canadian Opera Company, Cosi fan tutte for Glimmerglass, Tan Dun’s Marco Polo for the Munich Biennale, the Hong-Kong Festival, and the New York City Opera, and Gluck’s Orfeo and Euridice for the English National Opera and the New York City Opera.
+Clarke has directed Mozart's The Magic Flute for the Glimmerglass Opera and the Canadian Opera Company, Cosi fan tutte for Glimmerglass, Tan Dun's Marco Polo for the Munich Biennale, the Hong-Kong Festival, and the New York City Opera, and Gluck's Orfeo and Euridice for the English National Opera and the New York City Opera.

-She directed Shakespeare's A Midsummer Night’s Dream for the American Repertory Theater and a music/theater work, Belle Epoque, based on the life of Toulouse-Lautrec at Lincoln Center Theater.
+She directed Shakespeare's A Midsummer Night's Dream for the American Repertory Theater and a music/theater work, Belle Epoque, based on the life of Toulouse-Lautrec at Lincoln Center Theater.